MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Sql/Get-AzureRmSqlServerActiveDirectoryAdministrator.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet gets information about an Azure Active Directory (Azure AD) administrator for an AzureSQL Server in the current subscription.
+The **Get-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet gets information about a Microsoft Entra administrator for an AzureSQL Server in the current subscription.

 ## EXAMPLES